Henry W. Archer: Personal life

-Archer married Mary E. Walker, daughter of John W. Walker, of Chestertown on June 7, 1849.
-He had five sons and four daughters, including Henry W. Jr., Robert, James, William S., Graham, Lizzie, Mary, Nannie and Isabel.
+Archer married Mary E. Walker, eldest daughter of Elizabeth and John W. Walker, of Chestertown on June 7, 1849.
+They had 11 children, including Henry W. Jr., Robert, James, William S., Graham, Lizzie, Mary, Nannie and Isabel.
 Archer lived in Bel Air.
 He owned farms in Harford, Cecil, Kent and Baltimore counties.

 Archer died following intestinal and kidney troubles on July 8, 1887, at his Shamrock home near Bel Air.
 He was buried at Green Mount Cemetery in Baltimore.